 - Applications and support materials must be complete online and received by the due date.

 All projects must take place between July 1, 2023 and May 31, 2024.
 Grant amounts range from $500 to $4,000.
 (Recommended, but not required.)

 All applications must be received by the PCAC at Emerge by September 1, 2023 at 11:59pm via the online application.

 What the Grassroots Arts Program Funds

 Grassroots Arts Program funds may be used for expenditures to conduct quality arts programs, or operate an arts organization.
 Typical uses of Grassroots money include:

-- Operating expenses such as salaries, telephone, office supplies, printing, postage, rent, utilities, insurance and equipment rental or purchase are sometimes funded but rarely.
+- This year operating expenses such as salaries, telephone, office supplies, printing, postage, rent, utilities, insurance and equipment rental or purchase will also be eligible.

 North Carolina Arts Council Priorities for Funding

 The first priority of the Grassroots Arts subgrant program is to provide operating or program support to qualified arts organizations including theaters, symphonies, galleries, art guilds, choral societies, dance companies, folk arts societies, writers groups and arts festivals, among others.
 Grassroots funds are not generally awarded to arts organizations that receive funding through the NC Arts Council’s General Support Program.